Insights & Resources

 Four Ways to Give Feedback That Actually Lands

 Feedback fails when you deliver it your way instead of their way.
-A Gold Mine person needs evidence.
-A Blue Ocean person needs care.
+A Natural Gold Mine person needs evidence.
+A Natural Blue Ocean person needs care.
 Here's how to make feedback stick for every approach.

 3 min read